philzook58/philzook58.github.io/_posts/2024-10-16-multiset_rw.md

 # Bits and Bobbles

 Next time, bolting this into the egraph structure.
-It is the same thing as bolting in grobner bases.
+It is the same thing as bolting in Groebner bases.

 There is also a sense in which associativity (A), commutativity (I), distributivity (D), and idempotency (I) feel a bit more structural than linearity